INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 It is composed of these main steps (detailed in https://insaflu.readthedocs.io/en/latest/bioinformatics_pipeline.html#metagenomics-virus-detection):

-1. Read quality analysis and improvement [optional]
+1. Read quality analysis and improvement [optional].
 2. Viral Enrichment [optional].
 3. Host Depletion [optional].
 4. *De novo* Assembly of the reads [optional].